 We want everybody to work together.

-Now, here's the LA Times today.
+Now, here's the L.A.
+Times today.

-Janet Didi Scoze Baba is a liberal.
+Janet Hook wrote that, Janet Didi Scazabubba is a liberal.

-The Democrat in the race, Mr. Owens was running ads talking about how big a tax increaser she was.
+The Democrat in the race, Mr. Owens, was running ads talking about how big a tax increaser she was.

-Is sending a message likely to resonate in upcoming races.
+She raised taxes more than he did is sending a message likely to resonate in upcoming races.

 Don't ignore the grassroots of the right.